craigmiller160/testcontainers-common/testcontainers-common-spring/README.md

 ## How to Configure

 Add the following to your test `application.yml`.
 This controls which containers are enabled.
-All are enabled by default.

 ```yaml
 testcontainers: